a2o/snoopy/README.md

-### 5.6 How to disable snoopy
+### 5.6 How to disable Snoopy

 The simplest way is by using special script:

     snoopy-disable

-To manually disable snoopy, simply edit /etc/ld.so.preload and remove reference to libsnoopy.so.
-Also unset any environmental variable that references snoopy (LD_PRELOAD, LD_PRELOAD_32 and LD_PRELOAD_64).
-Then you may also delete snoopy shared library from  your  system.
-Default installation path of snoopy shared library is:
+To manually disable Snoopy, simply edit /etc/ld.so.preload and remove reference to libsnoopy.so.
+Also unset any environmental variable that references Snoopy (LD_PRELOAD, LD_PRELOAD_32 and LD_PRELOAD_64).
+Then you may also delete Snoopy shared library from  your  system.
+Default installation path of Snoopy shared library is:

     /usr/local/lib/libsnoopy.so